n8n-io/n8n-docs/docs/courses/level-one/chapter-5/chapter-5.5.md

 Before going into the setup of the Function node, you should first learn the [data structure](/data/data-structure/){:target="_blank"} of n8n.
 This is important if you want to:

-- create your own node
+- Create your own node.
-- write custom expressions
+- Write custom expressions.
-- use the Function or Function Item node
+- Use the Function or Function Item node.
-- get the most out of n8n
+- Get the most out of n8n.

 In n8n, the data that is passed between nodes is an array of objects with the following structure: